2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 # Words and Phrases
 Example from [standard.py](https://github.com/2shea/talon_configs/blob/master/standard.py).
 {: .notice--warning}

 ## Using Talon Mode
-Spelling every word one letter at a time using the alphabet would not be very efficient.
+Spelling every word one letter at a time using the alphabet is not efficient.
 I use a set of commands in my Talon library that allow me to capture full words and phrases.
 Talon has some syntax `<dgnwords>`, `<dgndictation>`, or the greedy version `<dgndictation>++` which capture text following a command.

 phrase \<dgndictation> [over]
  : "phrase hello world" &rarr; `hello world`